 - How confidential files are typically transferred and stored?

-- What are the common practices accessing mobile information?
+- What are the common practices for accessing mobile information?

 Many organizations are required to audit and report on their data security initiatives to remain compliant.
 As security tools mature there is the opportunity to implement routine security health checks on people, processes, and technologies.